Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Gumshoe.md

 ## Improvements

-b Get +1 Charm, max +3 b Get +1 Cool, max +2 b Get +1 Sharp, max +3 b Get +1 Tough, max +2 b Take another Gumshoe move. b Take another Gumshoe move. b Add another [[harm]] box to your track, before Dying. b Get a haven (your office, perhaps), like [[The Expert]] has, with two options. b Add four additional or new contacts for your **Naked City** move.
+- Get +1 Charm, max +3 b Get +1 Cool, max +2 b Get +1 Sharp, max +3 b Get +1 Tough, max +2 b Take another Gumshoe move. b Take another Gumshoe move. b Add another [[harm]] box to your track, before Dying. b Get a haven (your office, perhaps), like [[The Expert]] has, with two options. b Add four additional or new contacts for your **Naked City** move.

 After you have leveled up five times, you qualify for [[advanced improvements]] in addition to these.
 They’re below.

 **Advanced [[Improvements]]** b Get +1 to any rating, max +3. b Change this hunter to a new type. b Make up a second hunter to play as well as this one.

-b Mark two of the basic [[moves]] as advanced.
+- Mark two of the basic [[moves]] as advanced.

-b Mark another two of the basic [[moves]] as advanced. b Turn one of your contacts into an ally.
+- Mark another two of the basic [[moves]] as advanced. b Turn one of your contacts into an ally.

-b Retire this hunter to safety. b Erase one used Luck mark from your playbook.
+- Retire this hunter to safety. b Erase one used Luck mark from your playbook.

 [[The Hex]]